 When is the best time for the Manaslu Tsum Valley Trek?

-Difficulty rating of the Manaslu Tsum Valley Trek
+What difficulty rating of the Manaslu Circuit with Tsum Valley Trek?

 The official difficulty rating of the Manaslu Tsum Valley trek is rated as strenuous.
 This is due to the high mountain pass crossing of Larkya La at a height of 5106m, and the total length of the trip.
 Although no technical climbing skills are required, it is necessary to be fit and in shape to fully enjoy this amazing trek in Nepal.
 AMS or Acute Mountain Sickness is a risk during the Manaslu Tsum Valley trek, but can easily be overcome by trekking slowly, sufficient hydrating, and of course, avoiding alcoholic drinks.
 For those who like to trek during the snowfall, the trails higher up can become more difficult to pass, bring good watertight and warm protective gear to avoid frostbite and sunglasses to avoid snow blindness.
 With Alpine Eco Trek’s expert guiding team we are sure to guide you safely through the Manaslu Tsum Valley trek.

-Safe drinking water during the Manaslu Tsum Valley Trek
+How about safe drinking water during the Manaslu Circuit with Tsum Valley Hiking?

 At the lower elevation safe drinking water can be bought during the Manaslu Tsum Valley trek, but the further we go it will not be possible to buy bottled water.
 We like to trek green and clean, so we do advise all our trekkers to refrain from buying many bottles as they just end up destroying or harming our environment.
 At the higher altitudes boiled water can be prepared for small fees and by bringing water purification tablets you are safe to hydrate.
 Bring a good water canteen, and make sure to consult with your trekking guide about the next day so you can calculate how much drinking water to bring day by day.

-Recharging Batteries of Electronic Items during the Manaslu Tsum Valley trek
+Can I recharge Batteries of Electronic items during the Manaslu Tsum Valley expedtion?

 With Nepal developing year after year, it is now also possible to recharge your batteries of electronic items during the Manaslu Tsum Valley trek.
 Teahouses and lodges make use of either hydroelectricity or solar power sources to recharge items such as batteries, cameras, phones, tablets, etc. A small fee per hour will be charged so it’s best to bring some adapters to make the charging process easier and faster.
 Plugs will be limited and use a round or flat top socket with 3 pins with 220-240 volt.
 To be sure you can always advise at your Alpine Eco Trek travel office to see if your chargers will fit the sockets and if not you can always buy adapters in Kathmandu.

-Extra Advice for the Manaslu Tsum Valley Trek
+Any extra advice for the around Manaslu Tsum Valley trek?

 During the Manaslu Tsum Valley trek you get to encounter different villages and small communities, most live in their own unique way.
 Our extra advice for the Manaslu Tsum Valley trek is about the many wandering children you are sure to meet.
 As many trekkers feel the need to hand out balloons, chocolates, pens, or even money to these children out of compassion we do ask to refrain from that as it encourages them to beg as soon as they see trekkers.
 If you would like to make any type of donations such as school materials or even family support it is better to go through the proper channels and NGOs.
 Theft is rare in these small villages but can occur so always keep your valuables safe, always lock your room, and don’t leave any clothes hanging during the night.
 Be sure to bring a good attitude and this Manaslu Tsum Valley trek might be the trek of a lifetime.